wolflegend523/HappyHackerHabits/devnotes.md

 ## Frontend-Heavy Tasks
+- make the 'file/folder' that is in the editor look like it is being hovered/active
 - integrate tasks and habits to the frontend
 - have a sidebar for files, extensions, and other stuff?
 - allow users to resize component elements